roc-lang/examples/examples/TowersOfHanoi/README.md

-# Rosetta Code - Towers of Hanoi
+# Problem - Towers of Hanoi

-This is a Roc solution for the [Rosetta Code Towers of Hanoi Problem](https://en.wikipedia.org/wiki/Tower_of_Hanoi) task.
+This is a Roc solution for the popular [Towers of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) problem.

-> *Solve the Towers of Hanoi problem using recursion.*

 ## Output